God Shammgod & The Original Practitioners of the “Shammgod” Crossover

 You have probably heard the name Shammgod and seen a “Shammgod crossover” more times than you have ever seen an actual play by the man who taught Kobe Bryant how to improve his crossover.
 That man, or should I say God, is God Shammgod (former Shammgod Wells).

-In the doc, handle Gods like Jamal Crawford, Damian Lillard and Kyrie Irving talk about the “deadly” move while some of the the best executions of the move — from Chris Paul to Manu Ginobili to Markelle Fultz — are shown.
+In the doc, handle Gods like Jamal Crawford, Damian Lillard and Kyrie Irving talks about the “deadly” move while some of the best executions of the move — from Chris Paul to Manu Ginobili to Markelle Fultz — are shown.

 “The move itself is so wicked.”
 Says Jamal Crawford.
 “It’s identifiable.
 You know it’s his as soon as you see it.
 And I’ve seen people over the years try to imitate it but nobody can make it look the way he does.”

 There’s also an interesting part about Shammgod’s first encounter with Kobe Bryant and Kobe’s dad asking him to give his son a few tips to make him a better ball handler.
-Here’s a few clips of Kobe and his underrated handles in action.
+Here are a few clips of Kobe and his underrated handles in action.